 SAR Italy

-- Creation of communication channels with other national sections in Europe, US and Canada in order to promote protection, advocacy and learning activities related to academic freedom.
+• the development of communication channels with other national sections in Europe, US and Canada in order to promote protection, advocacy and learning activities related to academic freedom.
 National sections and universities can foster relationships with local or international associations, for instance with Council for At-Risk Academics - CARA (UK), Scholar Rescue Fund (US), the New University in Exile Consortium (US), Threatened Scholars Integration Initiative (OSUN-TSI) .

 Therefore, the membership with a national section facilitates the engagement of the single university at both national and international levels.
 In detail, this participation allows to:

-- Work together to inform the academic community, political institutions and civil society on violations of university autonomy and academic freedom overall around the world.
+1. Work together to inform the academic community, political institutions and civil society on violations of university autonomy and academic freedom overall around the world.
 This activity can be pursued through conferences, seminars, or summer/winter schools.

-- Organize fundraising events in order to activate scholarships dedicated to at-risk scholars.
+2. Organize fundraising events in order to activate scholarships dedicated to at-risk scholars.

-- Promote learning activities aimed at developing specific competencies within the universities on hosting at-risk scholars and favouring their integration within the hosting community, also involving students.
+4. Promote learning activities aimed at developing specific competencies within the universities on hosting at-risk scholars and favouring their integration within the hosting community, also involving students.

 The Italian section of Scholars at Risk was officially launched on the 19 February 2019, under the initiative of the University of Padova and the University of Trento.
 During that occasion, the first National Assembly was also held with 14 member universities.
-In 2021, Scholars at Risk - Italy had 30 members, which include Italian higher education institutions, research centres and scientific associations.
+Scholars at Risk - Italy counts 40 members, which include Italian higher education institutions, research centres and scientific associations.
 In constituting SAR Italy, the governance of member institutions, as well as researchers, educators, students and administrative personnel sends a strong message of solidarity to scholars and institutions that experience situations whereby academic freedom is at stake, and research, educational and ‘third mission’ activities are constrained.
 SAR Italy founding principles reaffirm the importance of freedom of research, teaching and learning, as well as of university’s institutional autonomy as fundamental principles, not only for the academic community, but also for the whole civil society.
-In particular, SAR Italy principles refers to:
+In particular, SAR Italy principles refer to:

-- Art.
+• Art.
 33.1, of the Italian Constitution, where the freedom of Arts and Science and the freedom of their teaching are recognized;

-- Art.
+• Art.
 13 of the Charter of Fundamental Rights of the European Union, which states “The arts and scientific research shall be free of constraint.
 Academic freedom shall be respected”;

-- Art.
+• Art.
 15.3, of the International Covenant on Economic, Social and Cultural Rights (1966), which states that “The States Parties to the present Covenant undertake to respect the freedom indispensable for scientific research and creative activity.”

 SAR Italy is organized around a coordination and a steering committee.